ipspace/gitdemo/NEXT.md

-This is our second file... now changed
+This is our second file... now changed by Bob